 I am a PhD student in Psychology at UC Berkeley, advised by Bill Thompson.

-Before my PhD, I spent a year wearing many hats at an early-stage climate tech startup.
-Before that, I earned a BS in Symbolic Systems and an MS in Computer Science from Stanford.
+Before my PhD, I spent a year in startup land, and before that, I earned a BS in Symbolic Systems and an MS in Computer Science from Stanford.

 Publications